atmoswing/atmoswing-user-manual/docs/getting-started/installation.rst

 Windows
 -------

-The .exe and .msi are Windows installers, and the .zip contains the executable without installer.
+The .msi is a Windows installer, and the .zip contains the executable without installer.

 Linux
 -----

-Executables are provided for a limited number of Ubuntu versions.
-It needs to be compiled for other Linux flavors.
+AtmoSwing needs to be compiled on Linux.
 Instructions are provided on the `AtmoSwing wiki <https://github.com/atmoswing/atmoswing/wiki>`_.